John Doerr: Venture funding

 Doerr co-founded and serves on the board of the New Schools Venture Fund, an education reform and charter public schools fund, and TechNet, a policy network of high-tech CEOs advocating education and litigation reform, and policies for the innovation economy.
 Doerr co-chaired California's Proposition 39 which lowered the threshold to approved school bonds, and Proposition 71 which created $3 billion in funding for California research into stem cell therapies.
 He serves on the board of Bono's ONE campaign to fight global poverty, particularly disease in Africa.
 His success in venture capital has garnered national attention; he has been listed on Forbes magazine's exclusive "Midas List" and is widely regarded as one of the top technology venture capitalists in the world.

-Doerr advocates innovation in clean energy technologies to combat climate change and has written and testified on the topic.
+Doerr advocates innovation in sustainable energy technologies to combat climate change and has written and testified on the topic.
 In a 2007 TED conference, he cited his daughter's remark, "your generation created this problem, you better fix it", as a call to fight global warming.

 In 2008, he announced with Steve Jobs the Kleiner Perkins $100 million iFund, declaring the iPhone "more important than the personal computer" because "it knows who you are" and "where you are."
 In April 2010, he along with other iFund members announced an increase in iFund's value by another $100 million, making iFund the world's biggest investment pool in the cell phone application industry.

-He currently serves on the boards of Google, Watershed, Amyris Biotech, Tradesy, ASAPP, and Zynga.
+He currently serves on the boards of Google's parent company Alphabet Inc., Watershed, Amyris Biotech, Tradesy, ASAPP, and Zynga.
 Doerr led Kleiner Perkins's $150 million investment in Twitter in 2012.

 In 2013, he invested in DreamBox, which has been acquired by Charter School Growth Fund.
 He had also funded the initial investments in Bloom Energy Inc. Doerr is a major backer of the education company Remind.

 In 2016, Doerr stepped down from his role leading Kleiner Perkins, ceding leadership to Ted Schlein.

 Doerr mentored Ellen Pao when she first joined Kleiner Perkins.

 Doerr serves on the board of the Obama Foundation and ONE.org.

 Economic Recovery Advisory Board

-In February 2009, Doerr was appointed as a member of the USA Economic Recovery Advisory Board by President Barack Obama to provide the President and his administration with advice and counsel in fixing America's economic downturn.
+In February 2009, Doerr was appointed as a member of the US Economic Recovery Advisory Board by President Barack Obama to provide the President and his administration with advice and counsel in fixing America's economic downturn.